bluetoother/ble-shepherd/README.md

 * ['IND' event](#EVT_ind)

 ####2.
 Monitor and Control the Peripherals
->**peripheral** is a software endpoint representing the remote BLE device.
+>**peripheral** is a software endpoint to represent a remote BLE device.
 You can use `central.find()` to find a connected _pheripheral_ device with its address or connection handle.
-Once you get the endpoint, you can call its read()/write() methods to operate the remote _pheripheral_.
+Once you get the endpoint, you can invoke its read()/write() methods to operate the remote device.

 * [peripheral.connect()](#API_connect)
 * [peripheral.disconnect()](#API_disconnect)